Smartling/smartling-samples/visual-context/README.md

 In order to associate each string with the appropriate part of the context file, a matching process must be carried out.
 For HTML, this is based on matching the text to be translated with that found in the uploaded HTML context.
 For image context, OCR (optical character recognition) is performed to identify the value and location of text in the image, which is then associated with the text to be tranlated.
 For video context, the time stamps from the subtitle files are used to associate the strings to be translated with a particular point in the uploaded context video.
 The API provides funtionality to control this matching process in various ways, which are illustrated in the examples.

 ## Code examples

-This folder illustrates use of the API to upload different context types and to control how the context is matched up with the content being translated.

 See subfolders below for the code examples: